zx0509080209/bnb-chain.github.io/README.md

 $ yarn run serve
 ```

-The website is run locally on your deault browser on http://localhost:3000.
+The website is run locally on your default browser on http://localhost:3000.

 ## Additional Notes